VediSign/TicTacToe-Game-With-Html5-Css3-JS/README.md

 ## Features

 - Single-player mode against the computer.
-- Play with Rebot.
 - Simple and intuitive user interface.

 ## Feedback

 Feel free to play the game and share your feedback or suggestions.
-You can reach out to me via email at naveed@example.com or create an issue here on GitHub.
+You can reach out to me via email at naveedulhaq.mymail@gmail.com or create an issue here on GitHub.

 Enjoy the game!